The lesson from 2013 attempts to sue OPEC: Be aware of whom you sue — and how you serve them.

 Plaintiffs’ counsel must always be on guard to prevent quashed service, and defense counsel should always begin an attack on the claim by questioning the validity of service.

 On either side of the table, attorneys should not go it alone!
-Contact us to find out more about how Legal Language Services can assist with international litigation support.
+Contact us to find out more about how Legal Language Services can assist you.
+With more than 35 years of experience, we are a premier source of international litigation support.